Section 21 SAHPRA Applications: Accessing Unregistered Medicines in South Africa

 Can I use Section 21 for a medicine that is registered overseas but not in South Africa?

-Yes — a medicine registered in another jurisdiction but not in South Africa is unregistered here, so Section 21 authorisation is required to access it.
-The approved prescribing information from the other jurisdiction is useful evidence in the motivation.
+Yes.
+A medicine registered in another jurisdiction but not in South Africa is unregistered here, so Section 21 authorisation is required to access it.
+The approved prescribing information from the other jurisdiction is one of the evidence forms SAHPRA accepts in the motivation.
 It remains a medicine SAHPRA has not evaluated, so the responsibility and reporting duties apply in full.

 What must I report to SAHPRA after a Section 21 approval?